- About GBF

 Rosie earned her bachelor's degree from The George Washington University's Elliott School of International Affairs, with a regional concentration in Europe/Eurasia and a functional concentration in Conflict & Security.
 While an undergraduate student, she studied abroad in Granada, Spain and Milan, Italy.
 Additionally, Rosie interned for the International Child Art Foundation's Art Olympiad and the American Red Cross' Measles Initiative.
 After graduating, she worked for a small international law firm as a legal assistant before joining the GBF team.

-Currently, Rosie is enrolled in the Catholic University of America's School of Architecture and Planning, earning her Masters degree in Urban Planning.
-She hopes to pursue a career as an urban planner for developing cities.
+Rosie recently graduated from the Catholic University of America's School of Architecture and Planning, earning her Masters degree in City and Regional Planning.

 Chunchreek has worked for 8 years in Private Equity, Financial Advisory and in Entrepreneurial spaces.
 He has been involved in strategy development, transaction structuring, investment management, fund vehicle structuring and capital raising exercises.
 Prior to joining GBF, Chunchreek worked on platform investment strategies in Food & Agri-business sectors.
 At Duet Group, he was responsible for developing business strategies for new PE Funds focusing on Healthcare and Education industries, in addition to his role as an Investments Associate at the Residential Real Estate Fund.
 Chunchreek has also run an education company, coaching rural populations in India and was a Consultant at Deloitte's Financial Advisory Services.